SHOPPING CART

 Camellia daffodil 1930

 With its neatly layered petals of pale, dreamy, chiffon-yellow petals, this rare double daffodil really does look something like a camellia.
 It’s a sport of the legendary ‘Emperor’ and especially beautiful up close — which led connoisseur Michael Jefferson-Brown to name it one of the fifteen best daffodils for flower arrangers.
 4 Y-Y, 18-20”, zones 5a-7b(9bWC), Holland.
 Chart and care.
-We may have more available later this summer.
 If you’d like to be notified when it’s back in stock, click here to sign up for an email alert.

 SOLD OUT